adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 44 - Optimizing Data Collection and API Integration
 - Created a new file `data_collection.py` and outlined a method for batch data retrieval.

+## Iteration 45 - Improving Security Measures in User Registration and Login
+- Created a new file `authentication.py` and outlined methods for implementing two-factor authentication.